 Work Environment /While performing the duties of this job:

-While performing the duties of this job, the employee may remain in a stationary position (sitting or standing) up to 75% of the time.
+* While performing the duties of this job, the employee may remain in a stationary position (sitting or standing).
 Occasionally required to traverse throughout the laboratory or to retrieve equipment, supplies, or specimens from other locations on campus.
 The employee is required to operate computer keyboard, laboratory instruments, and small laboratory tools such as pipettes, cutting instruments, glass tubes, dishes, and/or slides.
 Constantly repositions self to perform duties at laboratory work stations, gathering specimens, and loading equipment.

-Laboratory environment - Exposure to toxins and infectious agents exist, but potential for personal injury or harm is minimized if established safety and health precautions are followed.
+* Laboratory environment - Exposure to toxins and infectious agents exist, but potential for personal injury or harm is minimized if established safety and health precautions are followed.
 Must refer to and are expected to comply with procedure manuals, follow proper laboratory protocols and safety policy/procedures, and be familiar with material data safety sheets in assigned work areas.
 Able to read and understand all Health, Safety and Environment (HSE) guidelines applicable to assigned work area.
 Working in laboratory where there may be discomforts due to odors, noise, temperature fluctuations, and working around lab equipment.
 Research areas may include animal, human, human products, DNA, and radiation protocols.
 Use of personal protective equipment may be advised or required.

 Preferred QualificationsTraining Certificate from Technical Institute preferred.